 The solution?
 Creative Commons.

 Founded in 2001, Creative Commons is a non-profit organization offering detailed copyright agreements.
-These ‘creative commons licenses’ don’t replace existing copyright; instead they provide details about allowed usage.
+These ‘creative commons licenses’ don’t replace existing copyright; instead, they provide details about allowed usage.

 Creative Commons flips the old model (all rights reserved) to a more generous model (some rights reserved).
-For example, I could select the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license to allow for reproduction of my work, so long as it’s not for profit.
+For example, I could select the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license to allow for the reproduction of my work, so long as it’s not for profit.
 Just like that, educators are free to share my materials without worry.

 Copyright And Authors